datacarpentry/sql-ecology-lesson/sql.md

     SELECT * FROM species ORDER BY genus ASC, species ASC;

+> ### Challenge
+>
-***Exercise: Write a query that returns
+> Write a query that returns year, species, and weight in kg from
-             year, species, and weight in kg from the surveys table, sorted with the largest weights at the top***
+> the surveys table, sorted with the largest weights at the top.

 Order of execution